AlBovo/AlBovo.github.io/content/en/ctf/nullconCTF2023.md

     echo fetch_backend($_GET['bip']);
 }
 ```
 Apparently, there don't seem to be any specific bypasses to perform.
 However, by analyzing each PHP function used in the program one by one, I discovered that `inet_pton` is vulnerable because it also accepts IPv4 addresses containing zeros in the last subset.
-For example: `xxx.xxx.x.00x`.<br>
+For example: `xxx.xxx.x.00x`.
-In this way, I can fit the backend's IP address within the subnet range by passing it the same IP printed by the debug, with trailing zeros.<br>
+In this way, I can fit the backend's IP address within the subnet range by passing it the same IP printed by the debug, with trailing zeros.
 For instance, `192.168.1.2` => `192.168.1.002`.

 ### Magic Cars